irskep/irskep.github.com/content/pages/pyglettutorial.md

             elif symbol == key.RIGHT:
                 self.keys['right'] = False

 That looks pretty cumbersome.
 There's a better way to do it which we'll see later, but for now, this version serves as a good demonstration of pyglet's event system.

-The last thing we need to do is write the update() method.
-It follows the same behavior as a PhysicalObject plus a little extra, so we'll need to call PhysicalObject's update() method and then respond to input.
+The last thing we need to do is write the `update()` method.
+It follows the same behavior as a `PhysicalObject` plus a little extra, so we'll need to call `PhysicalObject`'s `update()` method and then respond to input.

     :::python
         def update(self, dt):